ananana/mental-disorders/README.md

 The required libraries are:
 - tensorflow2, keras
 - numpy, nltk, sklearn, pandas
-The full list of packages and versions is found in `requirements.txt` (may contain some unnecessary ones)
+The full list of packages and versions I used is found in `requirements.txt` (may contain some unnecessary ones)

 The required data:
 - expects a `config.json` in the root directory (containing paths to resource files)